AnaBVA/Meta-analysis_COPD/README.md

 ## AIM: Meta-analysis of gene expression experiments on COPD patients

-This repository was created to analyze a meta-analysis from COPD patients using public data and pre-processing (e.i.
+This repository was created to perform a meta-analysis from COPD patients using public data.

+All data was downloaded into the computer `DNA.lavis.unam.mx` and `10.200.0.42`(restricted access) and raw data downloaded and normalized (e.i.
 RMA).
-All data was downloaded into the computer `DNA.lavis.unam.mx` (restricted access).
-The scripts were also run in that maching.

-We followed this steps, and individual script can be found in /vignettes:
+We followed this steps, and script can be found in `/vignettes`:

 - 0: Data selection `/0-Data-selection.RMD`